-At the level of the community, we can link the trawling frequency distribution (Figure 2a) with the recovery characteristics of the benthic community (Figure 2b).
-In the hypothetical example, the taxa with a recovery time of 10 years will be in a reference state in about 30% of the habitat where trawling frequencies are less than 0.1 year-1.
-Taxa with a recovery time of 1 year will be in a reference state in almost 60% of the habitat where trawling frequencies are less than 1 year-1.
+Following Thrush et al. (2005), we can link the trawling frequency distribution (Figure 2a) with the recovery characteristics of the benthic community (Figure 2b).
+In the hypothetical example, the taxa with a recovery time of 10 years will be in a reference state when trawling frequencies are less than 0.1 year-1 and this is true for about 30% of the habitat.
+Taxa with a recovery time of 1 year will be in a reference state when trawling frequencies are less than 1 year-1 and this is true for almost 60% of the habitat.

 We can calculate an index of trawling impact (I) on the benthic community from the reduction in the surface area of the habitat where taxa are in reference state.
-Let pt gives the proportion of the surface area of a habitat where recovery class t is in reference state, and bt gives the biomass of the benthos with a recovery time of t.
-The impact is than given by
+Let pt represent the proportion of the surface area of a habitat where recovery class t is in reference state, and bt represent the biomass of the benthos with a recovery time of t.
+The impact (I) is than given by:

 I=t=tmintmaxptbtt=tmintmaxbt

-If we want to compare the impact of different fisheries (f), a scaling term sf can be included that expresses the relative impact rescaled to the gear with the largest impact.
+If we want to combine the impact of different gears (f), a scaling term sf can be included that expresses the relative impact rescaled to the gear with the largest impact as indicated by the metric for the collision impact described above:

 I=f=1fmaxsft=tmintmaxpftbtt=tmintmaxbt

 The trawling impact indicator I estimates the status of the benthic community as the surface area of a particular habitat where the different recovery classes are in reference state.
-A value of 1 reflects a situation where trawling has no impact on the benthos.
-A value of 0 reflects a situation where none of the recovery classes are in their reference state.
+A value of 1 reflects a situation where trawling has no impact on the benthos, whilea value of 0 reflects a situation where none of the recovery classes are in their reference state.

-Besides assessing the impact measure for the whole community, we can apply the above method for a particular functional group of benthos to estimate the impact of trawling on a selected ecosystem function.
+Besides assessing the impact measure for the community, we can apply the above method for a particular functional group of benthos to estimate the impact of trawling on a selected ecosystem function, taking account of the proportion of the community or functional group that is within reach of the trawl gear.

 Application to real data

 The framework is explored in a preliminary assessment of the impact of bottom trawling on three seabed habitats in the North Sea.
-The habitats assessed are A5.1 Sublittoral coarse sediment, A5.2 Sublittoral sand, and A5.3: Sublittoral mud, which comprise 12%, 69% and 10% of the North Sea down to 200 m depth, respectively.
+The habitats assessed are the EUNIS habitats A5.1 Sublittoral coarse sediment, A5.2 Sublittoral sand, and A5.3 Sublittoral mud, which comprise 12%, 69% and 10% of the North Sea down to 200 m depth, respectively.
+The assessment is a simplified example that is presented for illustration purposes only and assumes, for instance, that all benthos is within reach of the trawl gear and that there are no differences in trawling impact across fishing gears.
+This means that the preliminary assessment only determines trawling impact based on the trawling pressure indicators and the ecological indicators.
+It does not take into account the metrics related to the physical effects of the gear on the seabed (although we distinguish between surface and subsurface distribution of trawling effort).

-Trawling frequency
+ESTIMATING TRAWLING PRESSURE INDICATORS

 The distribution of trawling frequencies was estimated from the VMS recordings of fishing activities of all bottom trawlers for the period 2010-2012 at a resolution of 1 minute longitude x 1 minute latitude (Eigaard et al., in prep).
-The analysis took account of the differences in footprint of the various metiers distinguishing between surface and subsurface footprint (Eigaard et al., this volume).
+This analysis took account of the differences in the footprint of the various metiers, distinguishing between surface and subsurface footprint (Eigaard et al., this volume).
 Trawling frequencies were estimated for each grid cell as the ratio of the total swept area over the surface area of the grid cell (1.7 km2 at 60oN).